Blog

 In the case of the duration of paternity leave, the company may offer longer or more flexible paternity leave than the statutory minimum.
 The company can define its own eligibility criteria, which may be more inclusive or exclusive compared to statutory requirements.

-What pay can parents expect on paternity leave?
+What pay can fathers expect on paternity leave?

 Eligibility: To qualify for SPP, the employee must: